DataDog/documentation/content/en/tracing/service_catalog/troubleshooting.md

 ## Extra services are discovered as an artifact of APM instrumentation

-Certain services like my-service-mysql or my-service-mongodb, my-service-http-client are auto-discovered by APM.
+Certain services like my-service-mysql, my-service-mongodb, or my-service-http-client are auto-discovered by APM.
 If you want to remove them from your Service Catalog, you can opt into the [inferred services beta][4].

 ## SLOs not listed in Setup Guidance section